Arik Armstead: 2020 season

 On March 16, 2020, Armstead signed a five-year, $85 million contract extension with the 49ers with $48.5 million guaranteed.

-During Week 2 against the New York Jets, Armstead recorded his first sack of the season on Sam Darnold during the 31–13 road victory.
+During Week 2 against the New York Jets, he recorded his first sack of the season on Sam Darnold during the 31–13 road victory.
 He was placed on the reserve/COVID-19 list by the team on November 16, 2020, and activated on November 25.
+In the 2020 season, he started in all 16 games.
+He finished with 3.5 sacks, 49 total tackles, and three passes defended.

 2021 season

 On December 7, 2021, Armstead was nominated by the 49ers for the Walter Payton NFL Man of the Year Award.
-During Week 18, in the 49ers final game of the regular season, Armstead recorded 2.5 sacks in a 27-24 overtime victory against the Los Angeles Rams.
+During Week 18, in the 49ers final game of the regular season, Armstead recorded 2.5 sacks in a 27–24 overtime victory against the Rams.
 The victory clinched the 49ers' spot in the playoffs that year.
-Two weeks later, in the NFC Divisional Round, Armstead sacked Green Bay Packers quarterback Aaron Rodgers twice in a 13-10 victory that sent the 49ers to the NFC Championship Game.
+In the 2021 season, Armstead started in all 17 games.
+He had six sacks and 63 total tackles.
+Two weeks later, in the NFC Divisional Round, Armstead sacked Packers quarterback Aaron Rodgers twice in a 13-10 victory that sent the 49ers to the NFC Championship Game.

+2022 season

+On November 10, 2022, Armstead revealed that he was rehabbing a hairline fracture in his left ankle.
+He appeared in and started nine games.
+He recorded two sacks in the 49ers' three postseason games.

+2023 season

+In the 2023 season, Armstead appeared in and started 12 games.
+He finished with five sacks and 27 total tackles.

+In Super Bowl LVIII, Armstead recorded one sack and six total tackles in the 25–22 overtime loss to the Chiefs.
+Two days after losing the Super Bowl, it was revealed that Armstead was playing through a knee injury during the playoffs, which later turned out to be a torn meniscus.
+Armstead told reporters that he suffered the injury on December 3, 2023, after a game against the Philadelphia Eagles.
+Armstead required surgery on the meniscus, which caused him to miss most off-season activities.

+On March 13, 2024, Armstead was released by the 49ers.

+Jacksonville Jaguars

+On March 15, 2024, the Jacksonville Jaguars signed Armstead to a three-year, $51 million contract.